 \subsection{Ablation Study}

 In this subsection, we conduct ablation studies to evaluate the effectiveness of different components in \method{}.

-In the experiments, we compare \method{} with three ablated models: \method{} (Parallel Filling) simultaneously generates sub-queries for all missing slots in the initial page, conducts parallel retrieval and then refines these retrieved documents to fill into the corresponding slots; \method{} (w/o IterRetrieval) conducts a single-pass retrieval based on the given query and filling the intial pages based on these retrieved docuemtns; \method{} (w/o Initialization) iteratively refines the retrieved documents into concise summaries, concatenating them until the aggregated summaries are sufficient to answer the question.
-This variant removes the page initialization stage, which typically generates the outline based on the internal planning ability of LLMs.
+In the experiments, we compare \method{} with five ablated models. \method{} (Parallel Filling) simultaneously generates sub-queries for all missing slots in the initial sketch, performs parallel retrieval, and then refines the retrieved documents to fill the corresponding slots. \method{} (Plan) uses the sketch as a preceding plan to guide the iterative retrieval and knowledge refinement process, where the refined knowledge obtained at each step is no longer filled into slots but sequentially concatenated until the accumulated knowledge is sufficient to answer the question. \method{} (Update) dynamically updates the sketch structure during the iterative sketch completion process, including deleting, adding, and updating the steering gists in the sketch. \method{} (w/o IterRetrieval) performs a single-pass retrieval based on the given query and fills the initial sketch using the retrieved documents. \method{} (w/o Initialization) iteratively refines the retrieved documents into concise summaries and continuously concatenates them until the aggregated summaries are sufficient to answer the question.
+This variant removes the stage of generating the sketch with the LLM.
+Additional implementation details are provided in Appendix~\ref{app:ablation}.

-As shown in Table~\ref{tab:ablation}, \method{} consistently outperforms \method{} (Parallel Filling), demonstrating the effectiveness of the iterative knowledge completion mechanism in \method{}.
-Unlike parallel retrieval, \method{} generates queries conditioned on the page state at the previous step, which enables more tailored queries for retrieving necessary information and helps avoid homogeneous content to fill in different page slots.
-Furthermore, compared to \method{} (w/o IterRetrieval), \method{} exhibits consistent performance gains across different datasets and backbone models, indicating that iterative retrieval can incorporate more essential information to better answer the given query.
+As shown in Table~\ref{tab:ablation}, \method{} consistently outperforms \method{} (Parallel Filling), indicating that \method{} can iteratively generate more targeted sub-queries based on the previous sketch state to retrieve more comprehensive information.
+Moreover, \method{} outperforms \method{} (Plan), indicating that the sketch is not merely a simple plan but serves as a structured steering signal to guide LLM reasoning, thereby enabling more effective knowledge acquisition and organization.
+Furthermore, \method{} achieves comparable or even better performance than \method{} (Update), while requiring lower inference time.
+This suggests that the sketch constructed by \method{} provides soft guidance for the knowledge acquisition process and does not strictly constrain the direction of query generation.
+In contrast, modifying the sketch structure may disrupt the logical coherence of such guidance.
+In addition, compared with \method{} (w/o IterRetrieval), \method{} exhibits consistent performance gains across different datasets and backbone models, indicating that iterative retrieval can incorporate more essential knowledge to better answer the given query.